Employment Attorneys » Eugene Local Employment Attorneys

 "At-Will" vs. Contract Employment Terms

-Employment is usually considered to be "at-will", although at times the employer and employee may have an employment contract preventing termination before it expires.
+Employment is normally considered to be "at-will", although at times the employer and employee may have an employment contract preventing termination before it expires.
 So long as the reasons are not in violation of law, either the employee or the employer can terminate the position at any time under an "at-will" arrangement.
 In the instance that the employer and employee have an employment contract, regulations from both the state and federal government will apply to the city of Eugene

 Anti-Discrimination laws in Eugene

 Discriminating at any point of employment such as hiring, workplace environment, and terminating, is illegal according to laws applicable to Eugene residents.
-Residents of Eugene are regulated by laws which make it illegal to discriminate against members of certain categories.
+Residents of Eugene are regulated by laws which make it illegal to discriminate against members of particular categories.
 These categories include race, age, gender, national origin, disability, and religion.

 Claims for employment discrimination can be filed with an administrative agency such as EEOC.
 Lawyers often specialize in employment discrimination.